UniBee-Billing/unibee-go-client/docs/MerchantSubscriptionCreatePreviewPost200ResponseData.md

 `func (o *MerchantSubscriptionCreatePreviewPost200ResponseData) HasVatNumberValidate() bool`

 HasVatNumberValidate returns a boolean if a field has been set.

+### GetVatNumberValidateMessage

+`func (o *MerchantSubscriptionCreatePreviewPost200ResponseData) GetVatNumberValidateMessage() string`

+GetVatNumberValidateMessage returns the VatNumberValidateMessage field if non-nil, zero value otherwise.

+### GetVatNumberValidateMessageOk

+`func (o *MerchantSubscriptionCreatePreviewPost200ResponseData) GetVatNumberValidateMessageOk() (*string, bool)`

+GetVatNumberValidateMessageOk returns a tuple with the VatNumberValidateMessage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVatNumberValidateMessage

+`func (o *MerchantSubscriptionCreatePreviewPost200ResponseData) SetVatNumberValidateMessage(v string)`

+SetVatNumberValidateMessage sets VatNumberValidateMessage field to given value.

+### HasVatNumberValidateMessage

+`func (o *MerchantSubscriptionCreatePreviewPost200ResponseData) HasVatNumberValidateMessage() bool`

+HasVatNumberValidateMessage returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)